ningun-vs-ninguno

 Algo means “something,” and it can be used to refer to literally everything:

-On the other hand, nada means “nothing, anything,” and it excludes everything:
+On the other hand, nada means “nothing, anything,” so it excludes everything:

 No necesito nada.
-(I do not need anything.)
+(I need nothing./I don’t need anything.)

 Nada te parece bien.
 (Nothing seems OK to you.)

-This is one of those topics that work quite similarly both in English and Spanish.
+This is one of those topics that work quite similarly in English and Spanish.

-The amazing thing about indefinite adjectives and pronouns is that they can refer to everything and everybody.
+- Indefinite adjectives and pronouns can refer to everything and everybody.

-This will start to come naturally the more you practice.
-But for a little extra learning support, the FluentU language learning program can help you learn in context through authentic Spanish videos.
-The videos also have interactive subtitles to identify how native speakers use these indefinite adjectives and pronouns in different situations.
+These concepts will come more naturally the more you practice.
+But for a little extra learning support, the FluentU language learning program can help you learn in context through Spanish videos.

 Remember to stay curious and, as always, happy learning!